A report by the World Health Organization (WHO) examined more than 55,000 confirmed cases of COVID-19. It found that headache occurred in

 Researchers are still investigating the mechanism by which the new coronavirus, SARS-CoV-2, causes headaches.
 Many of the current theories include the involvement of the trigeminal nerve.

 The trigeminal nerve is a large cranial nerve that’s important for movement and feeling for parts of your face and head.
-Activation of trigeminal nerve pathways is also associated with migraine and other types of headache.
+Activation of trigeminal nerve pathways is also

 - direct viral infection of trigeminal nerve endings, which can be found in the nasal passages (a site of early infection)